 On very rare occasions, cougars are sighted in the West Shore area.
 Most often they are glimpsed and then gone.
-If you suspect you may have seen a cougar, please contact the BC Ministry of Environment Conservation Centre at 1-800-663-9453.
+If you suspect you may have seen a cougar, you may wish to contact the BC Ministry of Environment Conservation Centre at 1-800-663-9453.

 If you encounter a cougar, stay calm and back away slowly.
 Never run or turn your back on a cougar.

 - Stay calm and keep the cougar in view.